 They have constitutional oversight, checks and balances.

-Anyway, and when the Justice Department redacts key information from the Russia-Gate documents they send over to Congress, the redaction of that information almost always ends up hiding some serious Justice Department misconduct.
+Anyway, and when the Justice Department redacts key information from the Russiagate documents they send over to Congress, the redaction of that information almost always ends up hiding some serious Justice Department misconduct.

-DOJ claims they have to redact the documents for national security reasons, and they insist that if the redacted information ever get out, it could compromise sources of methods and even get our intelligence assets killed.
+DOJ claims they have to redact the documents for national security reasons, and they insist that if the redacted information ever get out, it could compromise sources and methods and even get our intelligence assets killed.

-But in every case, when the Justice Department finally relents, Congress gets their hands on the unredacted version.
+But in every case, when the Justice Department finally relents, Congress gets their hands on the unredacted version, we find that national security excuse is bogus.

-Now I will tell you that as a private citizen, have any of you tried that crap?
+Now, I will tell you that as a private citizen, have any of you tried that crap?

-Just like subpoenaed documents, emails erased and acid washed by Hillary.
+Just like subpoenaed documents, emails erased and acid-washed by Hillary?

 Good luck to you.